pkgr/pkgr.github.io/_articles/buildpacks.md

 ## Custom buildpacks

-One of the benefits of having a well-defined buildpack API is that you can create one yourself, and use it as the source buildpack for your application.
+One of the benefits of having a well-defined buildpack API is that you can create one yourself, and use it as the source buildpack for your application (see [Customizing the build][pkgr-yml-buildpack]).

 For instance, although C++ applications are not yet officially supported, you could create a buildpack that adds the necessary steps to compile the code and declare the relevant [process types][procfile].

 [procfile]: ../procfile
+[pkgr-yml-buildpack]: ../customizing-the-build/#buildpack